Your Horoscope This Week: December 10 to 16

 It’s a new moon week, cosmic beings.
-The Sagittarius new moon strikes on December 12 at 6:32 p.m.
-EST, and Mercury retrograde begins in Capricorn one day later, at 2:09 a.m.
-EST. While new moons often symbolize fresh starts, the fact this new moon occurs so close to the start of Mercury retrograde means that we’re more likely to focus on completing past passion projects this week rather than initiating brand new ones.
+The Sagittarius new moon strikes on December 12, and Mercury retrograde begins in Capricorn one day later.
+While new moons often symbolise fresh starts, the fact this new moon occurs so close to the start of Mercury retrograde means that we’re more likely to focus on completing past passion projects this week rather than initiating brand new ones.

 Miscommunications and delays with technological projects are likely to occur, and it’s essential to not take yourself or others too seriously.
 This may be easier said than done though, because Mercury is known for being a bit uptight when traveling through the sign of Capricorn, making it easier for us to collectively lose our cool.